-When I have free time, I often find myself looking at Pinterest so that’s what I was doing when I stumbled across this picture and it all started to make more sense.
+When I have free time, I often find myself looking at Pinterest so that’s what I was doing when I stumbled across this picture.
+It all started to make more sense!
 You can find the downloadable pdf here: https://upbility.net/blogs/news/the-emotional-cup#comments.

 My 5 year old was acting out because he needed his cup filled.
 He was exhibiting all of the signs listed!